I Need Help With Learning To Trust Again

 It's normal to have these kinds of fears, but it becomes problematic if they prevent you from fully living life, taking risks, and pursuing your dreams.
 Most of us stay away from risks to some degree, but when we fail to take risks completely, we are less likely to experience positive changes or move towards our dreams.
 Fear of failure, rejection, or embarrassment may be holding you back, and if you let these fears be stronger than your willingness to have new experiences or heal, you may feel stuck and uncertain that change is possible.

 If you are afraid to take a risk and trust because someone has hurt you before, that is a perfectly normal reaction.
 However, when these fears become too intense, begin to influence you negatively within your day-to-day life, or prevent you from forming deep connections, it is a problem you need to fix.
-It is possible to learn to heal and learn to trust again, so here are a few tips for building trust with people, who are worthy of it.
+It is possible to learn to heal and trust again, so here are a few tips for building trust with people who are worthy of it.

 - Accept that fear is an evolutionary mechanism that is there to protect you from dangers.
 If you have unhealed emotional wounds or trauma, you may project fear into your environment when it's not appropriate.